eugenesan/x2goserver/x2goserver-extensions/README.md

  * lib

-   contains the different entry points for extensions in order to start have entry points to different scripts running on one of these points in time. these folders will contain your extensions scripts.
+   contains the different entry-points for extensions in order to start have entry points to different scripts running on one of these points in time. these folders will contain your extensions scripts.

  * man

-   man page documentations
+   man page documentation

  * share

-   feature starting deamon script
+   feature starting daemon script